praeclarum/praeclarum.github.io/_posts/2015/2015-11-09-live-coding-with-xamarin-ios.md

-**TLDR;** I wrote a new Xamarin Studio add-in that dramatically reduces the number of **Build and Run** cycles you need to perform while developing an app.
+**TL;DR** I wrote a new Xamarin Studio add-in that dramatically reduces the number of **Build and Run** cycles you need to perform while developing an app.
 Please follow the [instructions to install Continuous](https://github.com/praeclarum/Continuous) and let me know what you think!

 **UPDATE** I renamed this project from "LiveCode" to "Continuous Coding" or "Continuous" for short because I was being harrassed by a bunch of britishers.
 Bullying works kids.